-No “Men’s Rights” and Father’s Rights is not a legal specialty.
-It is an advertising slogan.
+No. “Men’s Rights” and Father’s Rights is not a legal specialty.
+Some lawyers use this as an advertising slogan.
 There is no course of study or recognized training to become a “Men’s Rights” lawyer.
 Illinois does not recognize specialties in the law.
 What a father needs in seeking an allocation of parenting time or parental responsibilities is the best lawyer he can afford.

 —Are child support laws stacked against the father?

 No. In fact, in higher income cases, Illinois law provides for awards that are significantly lower (as an overall percentage) as compared to our previous simple percentage of the payor’s net income model.
-Thus, we are seeking more and more child support payor’s seeking to reduce child support, a topic addressed separately.
+Thus, we are seeking more and more child support payor’s seeking to reduce child support.
+We address this topic separately.